dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/how-to-retrieve-the-shallow-value-of-an-element.md

 ---
-title: "How to: Retrieve the Shallow Value of an Element (Visual Basic)" ms.date: 07/20/2015 ms.assetid: 730a6670-fb8c-41fc-8a1b-eb97a837e432
+title: "How to: Retrieve the Shallow Value of an Element" ms.date: 07/20/2015 ms.assetid: 730a6670-fb8c-41fc-8a1b-eb97a837e432
 ---